Dvermetten/DE_TIOBR/README.md

 ### DE_EmpiricalEstimationViolationProbability.nb

-Basic implementation of DE/rand/1 combined with five correction strategies: saturation, uniform reinitialization, mirror, toroidal, halfway.
+Basic implementation of DE/rand/1 combined with five correction strategies: saturation, uniform, mirror, toroidal, halfway-to-violated-bounds.
 The bound violation probability is estimated as relative frequency of components of the mutant which are generated outside the bounding box (total number of cases divided by the product between problem size, populations size, number of generations and number of independent runs)

 ### CosineSimilarity.nb